NotCamelCase/SoftLit/README.md

   - git submodules update --init --recursive
 2) Install SDL2 packages for your OS/distro (On non-MS systems)
 3) On Windows, CMake needs fix for including/dynamic linking with SDL2 so manually compile and link with SDL2 and point to SDL2.dll
+4) Create and compile the project with CMake (thanks to @mtezych)
-4) Put assets/ in the parent directory of binary
+5) Put assets/ in the parent directory of binary
-5) Get mesmerized by the beautiful imagery that's being rendered! :-D
+6) Get mesmerized by the beautiful imagery that's being rendered! :-D

 # Awesome Third Party Libraries
 - [SDL](https://www.libsdl.org/)